Iran national football team: Rivalries

 Iran and Iraq are neighboring rivals.
 According to the Malay Mail, "Emotions are always high when Iran and Iraq meet on the football pitch".
 In the contemporary era, especially during the reign of Saddam Hussein, the two countries had worsened relations and fought the Iran–Iraq War for 8 years.
 In 2001, for the first time in decades, an Iran-Iraq match was not held at a neutral venue.
 The rivalry was escalated after Iraq knocked Iran out of the 2015 AFC Asian Cup in controversial circumstances.
-Iran leads the series with 17 wins, 7 draws and 6 losses.
+Iran leads the series with 18 wins, 7 draws and 6 losses.

 Iran and Saudi Arabia are ideological rivals.
 The game was ranked eighth in Goal.com's 2010 list of "Football's 10 Greatest International Rivalries". and ninth in Bleacher Report's 2014 list of "International Football's 10 Most Politically-Charged Football Rivalries" All of their matches have been competitive; none of them were friendlies.
 The first match was played on 24 August 1975, with Iran defeating Saudi Arabia 3–0.
 Iran leads the series with 5 wins, 6 draws and 4 losses.

-Outside of the Middle East and Central Asia area, Team Melli has some fierce rivalries with East Asian powerhouses South Korea and Japan.
-Uniquely, Australia, despite also a major team in Asia, haven't met Iran since joining the AFC in 2006.